MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-implement-camera-al.md

 > [!IMPORTANT]
 >  The camera access is only available on devices that run the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] and have a camera.
 This means that camera access is not available from the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] or from a browser.

 The following code will create two variables; the `CameraAvailable` variable is a **Boolean** that checks whether the current device has a camera.
 The `Camera` variable is a **DotNet** type that gets instantiated by adding code to the `OnOpenPage` trigger.
-Then, it will add actions to the `Customer Card` page that lets the user start the camera and write the code that is run on these actions.
-And finally, it will add a new trigger `Camera::PictureAvailable` to handle the incoming picture.
+Then, it will add actions to the `Customer Card` page that lets the user start the camera.
+Finally, the trigger `Camera::PictureAvailable` is defined to handle the incoming picture.

 The following example requires that you add the path of the folder containing the `"Microsoft.Dynamics.Nav.ClientExtensions"` assembly on the **Al: Assembly Probing Paths** setting on the **User Settings** or **Workspace Settings** so the compiler can access it.
 For more information, see [Getting started with Microsoft .NET Interoperability from AL](devenv-get-started-call-dotnet-from-al.md).

 ```
-pageextension 50101 CustomerCardExtension extends "Customer Card"
+pageextension 50101 ImplementCameraCustCard extends "Customer Card"
 {

     actions